openfoodfacts/openfoodfacts-server/docs/introduction/dev-environment-quick-start-guide.md

 To learn more about developing with Docker, see the [Docker developer's guide](./docker-developer-guide.md).

+To have all site page on your dev instance, see [Using pages from openfoodfacts-web](./using-pages-from-openfoodfacts-web.md)

 ## Visual Studio Code

+**WARNING**: for now this is deprecated, some work needs to be done.

 This repository comes with a configuration for Visual Studio Code (VS Code) [development containers (devcontainer)](https://code.visualstudio.com/docs/remote/containers).
 This enables some Perl support in VS Code without the need to install the correct Perl version and modules on your local machine.